South America Relocation Calculator

 Compare Cost of Living, Taxes, Rent & Moving Budget by City

-Compare taxes, rent, living costs, take-home pay, and one-time moving expenses across Medellín, Bogotá, Buenos Aires, Santiago, Lima, and São Paulo.
+Compare taxes, rent, living costs, take-home pay, and one-time moving expenses across major South American cities.

-Use this calculator to pressure-test your budget before relocating to Colombia, Argentina, Chile, Peru, or Brazil.
+Use this calculator to pressure-test your budget before relocating to South America.

 Income & Location